-If you have not been pre-nominated by the University of Twente you will be informed accordingly after the first Tuesday in November, April or August, depending on the deadline that applies to your course.
+If you have not been pre-nominated by The University of Twente you will be informed accordingly after the first Tuesday in November, April or August, depending on the deadline that applies to your course.
 See table.
 Priority is given to others and you are advised to seek other funding.

 Nuffic will determine the allocation of scholarships and will also consult the Embassies in the selection process.
-Nuffic will take about eight weeks to select MENA-MSP scholarship holders and will inform the University of Twente on the outcome.
+Nuffic will take about eight weeks to select MENA-MSP scholarship holders and will inform The University of Twente on the outcome.

-If you have been selected, yet are not in the position to attend the course under MENA-MSP we stress you to immediately inform us on this cancellation!
+If you have been selected, yet are not in the position to attend the course under MENA-MSP we stress you to immediately inform us of this cancellation!
 This gives us the opportunity to revoke your scholarship and offer it to a reserve candidate.

-When you have been pre-nominated by the University of Twente, yet have not been selected by Nuffic, you will be informed by the University of Twente accordingly, with the reason(s) why you were rejected.
+When you have been pre-nominated by The University of Twente, yet have not been selected by Nuffic, you will be informed by The University of Twente accordingly, with the reason(s) why you were rejected.
 All decisions are final and we advise you to seek other type(s) of funding.